Selling Information in Competitive Environments: Abstract

 \section{Abstract}

-We consider a setting where data buyers compete in a game of incomplete information, about which a data seller owns some payoff relevant information.
-We formulate the problem facing the seller as a joint information and mechanism design problem: deciding which information to sell, while at the same time eliciting the private value types of the buyers and collecting payments.
-We derive the welfare- and revenue-optimal mechanisms for a class of binary games.
-Our results reveal some important features of selling information in competitive environments: (i) the negative externalities arising from competition among buyers increase the profitability of selling information to one of the buyers exclusively; (ii) in order for the buyers to follow the seller's action recommendations, the degree of information exclusivity must be limited; (iii) the same obedience constraints also limit the distortions in the allocation of information that can be introduced by a monopolist seller; (iv) as competition across buyers becomes fiercer, these limitations become more severe, weakening the impact of market power on the equilibrium allocation of information.
+Data buyers compete in a game of incomplete information about which a single data seller owns some payoff-relevant information.
+The seller faces a joint information- and mechanism-design problem: deciding which information to sell, while eliciting the buyers' types and imposing payments.
+We derive the welfare- and revenue-optimal mechanisms for a class of games with binary actions and states.
+Our results highlight the critical properties of selling information in competitive environments: (i) the negative externalities arising from buyer competition increase the profitability of recommending the correct action to one buyer exclusively; (ii) for the buyers to follow the seller's recommendations, the degree of exclusivity must be limited; (iii) the buyers' obedience constraints also limit the distortions in the allocation of information introduced by a monopolist seller; (iv) as competition becomes fiercer, these limitations become more severe, weakening the impact of market power on the allocation of information.